jhui/jhui.github.io/_posts/2017-11-03-Dynamic-Routing-Between-Capsules.markdown

 c_{ij} = \frac{\exp{b_{ij}}} {\sum_k \exp{b_{ik}} }
 $$

-This dynamic routing mechanism ensure that the output of a capsule gets route to an appropriate capsule in the next layer.
-A capsule prefers to send its output to the next layer capsules whose activity vectors have a big scalar product (similarity) with the prediction coming from that capsule.
+This dynamic routing mechanism ensure that the output of a capsule gets route to an appropriate capsule in the layer above.
+A capsule prefers to send its output to the capsules in the layer above whose activity vectors have a big scalar product (similarity) with the prediction coming from that capsule.

 Here is the pseudo code: